lillianwang112/chinese-learning-app/README.md

 大家好! 👋

 I built this app to help with learning the vocabulary for CHI 108.
-It's a full-featured Chinese learning tool with flashcards, writing practice, games, and more!
+It's a full-featured Chinese learning tool with flashcards, handwriting practice, games, and more!

 ## 📱 What Can This App Do?